 In February 2007, the Board adopted a Charter (the "Compensation Committee Charter") for the Compensation Committee.
-The Compensation Committee Charter is reviewed by the Board annually, most recently by a Board written resolution of June 29, 2022.
+The Compensation Committee Charter is reviewed by the Board annually, most recently by a Board written resolution of June 29, 2023.
 It is attached hereto as Schedule C. The Compensation Committee Charter states that the Compensation Committee is appointed by the Board to discharge the Board's duties and responsibilities relating to the compensation of the Company's Executive Chairman, CEO and senior management, as well as to review the human resource policies and practices that cover the Company's employees.
 The Compensation Committee reviews the Company's overall compensation philosophy and corporate succession and development plans at the executive officer level.

 The Compensation Committee Charter provides that the Compensation Committee shall be composed of no less than three independent members meeting securities law or TSX requirements for compensation committee members.
 The Compensation Committee Charter stipulates that each member is appointed by the Board on an annual basis and serves until the earlier of (i) the close of the next annual shareholders' general meeting or (ii) his or her death, resignation, disqualification or removal from the Compensation Committee by the Board.
 The Board fills any vacancy in the membership of the Compensation Committee.
 The members of the Compensation Committee are Vernon Lobo, Chair, Steve Sasser, and Rani Hublou, all of whom are independent directors of the Company.
 The occupations and board memberships of the Compensation Committee members are described under "Election of Directors", above.
 Mr. Lobo was awarded a BASc in engineering from the University of Waterloo and a Master of Business Administration from Harvard University, School of Business where he was a Baker Scholar.
 Mr. Lobo is also a member of the board of directors of several private companies.
 Mr. Sasser holds a BBA and a Master of Business Administration from Southern Methodist University, with a concentration in finance.
 Currently, Mr. Sasser is a Managing Principal of Swordstone Partners.
-Prior to August 2015, Mr. Sasser was the Chief Executive Officer of Merlin Technologies Corp.
-Ms. Hublou was previously Chief Product and Marketing Officer at Comprehend Systems (now Saama Technologies) from 2015 to 2017.
 Ms. Hublou was awarded a Master of Science and Bachelors of Science in Industrial Engineering from Stanford University.
 Ms. Hublou is currently Principal at Incline Strategies.
 From May 2017 to April 2019, she was chief marketing officer at 8X8 Inc.